-Anesthesia detox has a long history, dating back more than 40 years.
-Although numerous doctors around the world offer detoxification under anesthesia, very few rapid detox centers offers the adequate treamet facility, a treating doctor with enough experience and proper credentials, and proper inpatient time to ensure patienst safety.
+Detox Under Sedation (Ultra Rapid Detox) has a long history, dating back more than 40 years.
+Although numerous doctors around the world offer detoxification under anesthesia, very few rapid detox centers offer an adequate treatment facility, a treating doctor with enough experience and proper credentials, and proper inpatient time to ensure patient’s safety.

-What is Detox Under Sedation or Anesthesia Detox?
+What is Rapid Detox Under Sedation or Anesthesia Detox?

 Using an antagonist to induce and speed an opioid withdrawal was first introduced in the early 1970′s.
 The idea was that an antagonist such as naloxone would bind to the receptors and rapidly push off the opiates, creating a precipitated withdrawal.
 Furthermore, the antagonist would block the opioids from further attaching, producing euphoric effects, and best of all, it would limit physical cravings.